Clemens Krauss: Career

+In 1933-34, Krauss had to give up his positions in Vienna.
+His commitment to contemporary music had caused financial losses at the Philharmoniker's subscription concerts therefore the orchestra abolished the position of a permanent conductor.
+Since 1933, the orchestra itself programmed its concerts.
+At the State Opera he became the victim of several intrigues, so that the minister offered a new contract just for one year.
+The Nazis invited Krauss to direct the Berlin State Opera in 1935 after Erich Kleiber had resigned in protest against National Socialist government policies.
+Although Krauss was never a member of the Nazi party, he had several meetings with high ranking representatives of the regime, including Hitler and Göring.
+Throughout the 1930s, Krauss and his wife, soprano Viorica Ursuleac were involved in helping Jews escape from Germany.
+After befriending British novelist Ida Cook and her sister Louise Cook, both opera fans, he instigated their rescue operation which began after his wife asked the Cooks to assist a Jewish friend in leaving Germany.
+Krauss gave cover to their smuggling operation by arranging performances by the Munich Opera around the times and cities that the Cooks needed to make contact with escapees.
+At least 29 Jews were saved by this operation.

-In 1937, he was appointed Intendant of the National Theatre Munich following Hans Knappertsbusch's resignation.
-He became a close friend of Richard Strauss, and even wrote the libretto for his opera Capriccio which he premiered in Munich in 1942.
-He also conducted the premieres of Strauss's operas Friedenstag and Die Liebe der Danae.
+Krauss was appointed Intendant of the National Theatre Munich following the resignation of Hans Knappertsbusch in 1937.
+Krauss had become a close friend of Richard Strauss, and even wrote the libretto for his opera Capriccio which he premiered in Munich in 1942.
+He also conducted the premieres of Strauss's operas Friedenstag (1938 in Munich) and Die Liebe der Danae (1944/1952 in Salzburg).
 During the early 1940s, he taught at the Mozarteum University of Salzburg where among his pupils was composer Roman Toi.

 After the Munich opera house had been destroyed by Allied bombing, Krauss returned to conduct the Vienna Philharmonic in 1944-45 until it ceased activities shortly before the end of World War II.
-After the war, Allied officials investigated his career and forbade him from appearing in public until 1947, when it emerged that he had helped Jews escape from the Third Reich.
+After the war, Allied officials investigated his career and forbade him from appearing in public until 1947.
 Krauss then resumed conducting many of the Vienna Philharmonic's concerts, including its famous annual New Year's Day pops concerts featuring Johann and Josef Strauss waltzes, overtures and polkas, many of which were recorded for Decca along with other studio recordings of mostly Johann, Josef and Richard Strauss.

-He conducted opera at Covent Garden in London starting in 1951, and at the 1953 Bayreuth Festival (including an impressive Wagner Ring cycle now available on CD, starring Astrid Varnay as Brunnhilde).
+In 1951, Krauss returned to Covent Garden in London where he had directed the first British performances of Arabella in 1934.
+In 1953, he was for the first time invited to the Bayreuth Festival, conducting an impressive Wagner Ring cycle now available on CD, starring Astrid Varnay as Brünnhilde.
 He also recorded a highly regarded Parsifal at Bayreuth, starring Martha Mödl as Kundry, in 1953, at the height of Mödl's brief prime.